 This buying decision normally takes place after the other steps in the customer decision process: the user’s recognition of a need, the search for information, and the evaluation of alternatives.
 What normally follows the purchase decision is the final evaluation step.

-Here are 9 things you should know if you want to win over customers as they make a decision to buy.
+Here are 9 ways you can win over customers as they make a decision to buy:

 Many studies in recent years have confirmed what we already know: People read reviews and decide what to buy based on them.